This is my why

 a loss of trust in humanity.

-Yet deep within, my soul whispered: true freedom cannot come without letting go.
+Yet deep within, my Soul whispered: true liberation cannot come without letting go.

 Forgiveness did not mean excusing what happened.